Are you up for the spending challenge?

-After two decades as a financial advisor I find that money problems are often due to over-spending.
+After two decades as a financial advisor, I find that the money problem is often due to over-spending.
 Our income is usually adequate; we just blow it.
 Many people spend a small fortune on crap they can’t afford, sacrificing important stuff.

 A story of spenders

 My client David is a professional with a net income of $350,000.
 In their early 50s, David and Nora should be set financially, yet have $650,000 of debt that may not even be paid off by retirement age.
 They spend a fortune on travel, toys for David and $3,000 a month on little stuff.
 They continue to support their adult children financially, creating dependencies from which they may never be free.
 They’ve owed $60,000 on credit cards for two years, at 18-per-cent interest!

 I’ve discussed with them the big risk that David could be injured on one of his back-country snowmobile trips and couldn’t work, but they claim they “can’t afford” insurance.
 They can; they’ve just chosen different priorities.

 Their finances are a disaster.
 What’s really sad is there is a simple fix.
 Buy less crap.
 It’s easy if you want to accept the fix.

 The seven-day spending challenge